Frequently Asked Questions

 Why not use impact fees to meet the district’s needs?

-Impact fees can only be used in schools where future development would have an impact on expected school enrollment.
+First of all, it’s important to note that Duval County is one of the few counties in the state that does not impose an impact fee, so it would have to be approved by the City Council.
+Even if it was imposed on new residential communities, impact fees by law can only be used in schools where future development would have an impact on expected school enrollment.
 That means impact fees would not be very helpful for two reasons: First, many of the schools that need the most attention are not located in areas where development is occurring.
 Second, much the long-term development in Jacksonville has already been approved through city processes.
 Impact fees could not be assigned to those projects retroactively.

 What about the money from the Florida Lottery, doesn’t that fund schools?

-Our school district does receive some money from the lottery.
-It’s a relatively small portion of our total budget, and the State of Florida mandates that almost all of it be used for specific programs.
+The school district does receive some money from the lottery.
+It amounts to less than 1% of the total budget and the State of Florida mandates that it be used for specific programs, such as Bright Futures and higher education.
 That means it is not available for maintenance, renovation or construction of schools.
 With thousands of teachers and more than 160 schools, the amount of funding the district receives from the lottery would only fund the district for about one school day.

 Can’t the district borrow money by issuing bonds?